caraya/gulp-starter-2021/src/md-content/how-opinionated-is-too-opinionated.md

 It made me think about the two opposite sides of the coin and which one is better, if you can make the comparison beyond personal preferences.

 [convention over configuration](https://rubyonrails.org/doctrine#convention-over-configuration) and [The menu is omakase](https://rubyonrails.org/doctrine#omakase) are two of the pillars of the Rails Doctrine that outlines how Rails works and why it works the way it does.
-They are illustrative of why an opinionated framework is better than a non-opinionated one.
+They are illustrative of why a community would offer opinionated setting and some of their drawbacks.

+Most of the time, we use the defaults Rails provide; from creating the application to generating models, views and controllers, to using the database, to using the framework.
+This works fine as long as we're ok with using these defaults.

+But what happens if you want to use MongoDB or PostgresSQL instead of the default SQLite datbase for development?
+How do you change the database you choose to use in production?

+You have to edit your database configuration file and ensure that the proper adapter is installed before you can switch databases.
+You then have to run existing migrations to ensure that the database is in the correct state.
+And you're not sure how well will these other databases work with Rails, are you?

+The problem with having the chef tell you what you will eat is that it may be good or it may be awful, there is no real one-size-fits-all.

+Yes, people are building the same box, all Rails users share a common experience, and you can swap portions of Rails for other libraries but it's not intuitive and you're limited to the portions of the framework the community decided you can swap and how well they will work with the rest of rails.

+## Looking at the front end

 For individual projects, we are opinionated about the tools and the techniques we use to build our projects.
 That's only fair since we are the ones building the projects and we should be comfortable with the code we use and the code we write.